 For each offer, the extracted data includes: (i) offer-level metadata such as job title classification and company identifier; and (ii) candidate screening information, including applications and non-sensitive variables denoting progression in the hiring pipeline (e.g., relevance scores or indicators of moving forward to subsequent stages).
 These variables correspond to the non-sensitive inputs and outcomes described in the system model and serve as the basis for computing exposure- and outcome-based fairness metrics.

-\paragraph{Use of protected attributes.} The implemented system uses \textbf{Age} and \textbf{Gender} that candidates may voluntarily provide as part of standard platform usage, which constitute personal data but do not fall under the special categories of personal data under Article~9 GDPR~\cite{EU_GDPR_Article_9}.
-This allows us to validate the system without incurring additional risks of sensitive data processing.
-Because most fairness metrics operate over categorical group variables, the continuous age attribute was discretized into three categories based on the empirical age distribution of candidates on the platform: ``$<27$'', ``$27$--$37$'', and ``$>37$'' years.
+\textbf{Use of \revtext{personal} attributes.} The implemented system uses \textbf{Age} and \textbf{Gender} that candidates may voluntarily provide as part of standard platform usage, which constitute personal data but do not fall under the special categories of personal data under Article~9 GDPR~\cite{EU_GDPR_Article_9}. \revtext{This choice reflects practical and legal feasibility considerations: using attributes already available in the production environment enables validation under realistic conditions without introducing additional data collection or user-facing changes.
+In contrast, incorporating special-category data would require more complex GDPR compliance measures and additional data collection, likely limiting the evaluation to a controlled pilot rather than a production setting.
+The technical feasibility, correctness, and privacy guarantees of the MPC protocol are attribute-agnostic.
+Regarding the age attribute}, because most fairness metrics operate over categorical group variables, the continuous age attribute was discretized into three categories based on the empirical age distribution of candidates on the platform: ``$<27$'', ``$27$--$37$'', and ``$>37$'' years.

-\paragraph{Simulated TTP and secure computation.} The TTP role was simulated internally for demonstrative purposes.
+\textbf{Simulated TTP and secure computation.} The TTP role was simulated internally for demonstrative purposes.
 This simulation was implemented by generating and storing two separate and independent encrypted datasets: one associated with the deployer and one associated with the simulated TTP.
 Each dataset contains only one additive secret share of the sensitive attributes, ensuring that neither party alone can reconstruct individual-level protected attributes.

 Fairness monitoring functions are implemented using the open source MPC protocol in Section \ref{systemModel}, which jointly processes the secret shares to compute aggregated fairness metrics—pool diversity, group exposure, demographic parity, equal opportunity, and their intersectional variants—without revealing individual sensitive attributes or donation decisions.
 Only non-sensitive, group-level results are stored in the production database.